webplatform/docs/tutorials/canvas_notearsgame/index.md

    canvas.fillText("Sup Bro!", textX, textY);
  }

 Now give that a whirl.
 If you're following along, it should be moving, but also leaving the previous times it was drawn on the screen.
 Take a moment to guess why that may be the case.
-This is because we are not clearing the screen.
+The previous drawings are being left behind because we are not clearing the screen.
 So let's add some screen clearing code to the draw method.

  function draw() {